Ruby Receptionists vs AI: The Cost of Growth

 Here's the fundamental tension: as your business succeeds and gets more calls, your answering service bill climbs.
 During your best months (peak season, successful marketing campaign, storm creates emergency demand), you pay the most.

 Scenario: You're a roofing contractor.
 Storm season hits.
 You get 200 calls in one week instead of your normal 50 per month.
-Your Ruby bill for that month: potentially $900-1,000+ due to volume surge and emergency timing.
+You blow past your 50-minute plan ($250) and rack up overage charges, pushing the bill to $900-1,000+ for that month alone.

 For businesses with consistent low call volume (30-50 calls/month), Ruby's pricing works fine.
-But once you consistently hit 80-100+ calls monthly, the economics start favoring flat-rate alternatives.
+But once you consistently hit 80-100+ calls monthly, the economics start favoring flat-rate vs per-minute pricing models.

 AI-First Receptionists: The Flat-Rate Alternative